ChadAltenberger/hdtn-site/README.md

-# Getting Started with Create React App
+# Album Website for Indie Rock Band

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ---

 > This is an album website for an indie-rock band.
 Built with React.js for easy state management and fast loading for a nice UX.
+It provides a way for fans to experience the album in a deeper way.

 ---